FFI

 Manually removes previously created "not-owned" data structure.

-static CData|null
+CData|null

 cast(CType|string $type, CData|int|float|bool|null $ptr)

-static CType|null
+CType|null

 type(string $type)